isomerpages/moe-chijkcp/_our-ij-partners/Traffic Safety Around the School.md

 <p>12.
 Never play or stand in the bus bay.</p>
 <p><strong><u>Students Cycling to School</u></strong>
 </p>
 <p>13.
-Do not to use your mobile phone, even with an in-ear attachment, or
+Do not use your mobile phone, even with an in-ear attachment, or listen
-listen to music through earphones while cycling.</p>
+to music through earphones while cycling.</p>
 <p>14.
 Dismount and push the bicycle when using the pedestrian crossing.</p>
 <p>15.
 Do not cycle within the school compound.
 Push your bicycle in and
 out of the school.</p>